I remember a time when eating anything “white” was forbidden. Oh the bondage of rules.

 For this recipe, you won’t need anything but some Russet baking potatoes, oil, and sea salt (and your oven).

 Next time you need a quick dinner idea, try this one out.
-We like to top with chili beans, dairy-free butter, sour cream or cream cheese made from cashews (if you eat dairy, a good organic version of those will work great!), and green onions.
+We like to top with chili beans, dairy-free butter, sour cream or cream cheese made from cashews, and green onions.

 - 4 organic Russet baking potatoes